bdeckard92/dupUT/01-Class-Content/12-SQL/01-Activities/02-SQL-Seeds/README.md

     4. Andre Asselin

-  * Insert the following titles and `authorId` into their corresponding columns in `books`:
+  * Insert the following titles and `authorId` into their corresponding columns in the `books` table:

     * 'Pride and Prejudice', 1